tim-we/wavestreamer/README.md

 ## Installation on a Raspberry Pi

 We assume the 64bit version of Raspberry Pi OS.
-Setting up the service is optional.
-It just starts the program after the Pi boots automatically.
+Setting up the service is optional, it just automatically starts the program after the Pi boots.

 1. For wavestreamer to run on a Raspberry Pi we need to install the following dependencies: